 Once Lingo4G indexes your collection, it can extract topics, themes and document clusters within seconds.

-Topic discovery takes seconds regardless of whether you're processing a hundred, a hundred of thousands of documents or the whole indexed collection.
+Topic discovery takes seconds regardless of whether you're processing a hundred or a hundred of thousands of documents.

 No external taxonomies

-Lingo4G processes documents based only on their textual content, no external dictionaries, taxonomies or databases required.
+Lingo4G processes documents based only on their textual content, no external dictionaries or taxonomies required.

 Stop word discovery

-Lingo4G will automatically identify the meaningless words and phrases specific to your data, such as present invention for patent data.
+Lingo4G will automatically identify the meaningless phrases specific to your data, such as present invention for patent data.

-Lingo4G exposes a JSON REST API you can call from any programming language.
+Lingo4G exposes a JSON-based REST API you can call from any programming language to get analysis results.

 Questions & Answers

-The natural use case is exploration of large volumes of fairly static human-readable text, such as scientific papers, business or legal documents.
+The natural use case is exploration of large volumes of human-readable text, such as scientific papers, business or legal documents.